UHIP (University Health Insurance Plan)

 Is UHIP Mandatory?

-If you have not received your coverage card or have problems logging into your SunLife Account, contact that UHIP Administrator in Student Financial Services (email@example.com)
+If you have not received your coverage card or have problems logging into your Cowan/Manulife account, contact that UHIP Administrator in Student Financial Services <email@example.com>

-If you have any questions about your UHIP plan or what to do if you need medical help, please contact the International Student Advisor.
+If you have any questions about your UHIP plan or what to do if you need medical help, please contact the International Student Advisors.

 Insurance after UHIP